 - Use the site’s interactive map to find drive-thru or pick-up site across the state.

-“Our team has expanded our work under a new umbrella organization called the Carolina Hunger Initiative,” says Jessica Soldavini,a graduate research assistant with HPDP and a doctoral student of nutrition and adjunct faculty member for MPH@UNC at the UNC Gillings School of Global Public Health.
+“Our team has expanded our work under a new umbrella organization called the Carolina Hunger Initiative,” said Jessica Soldavini,a graduate research assistant with HPDP and a doctoral student of nutrition and adjunct faculty member for MPH@UNC at the UNC Gillings School of Global Public Health.
 “We launched the Carolina Hunger Initiative during the pandemic to expand our team’s ability to support the North Carolina Department of Public Instruction that administers school and summer meal programs and to explore creative solutions to our state’s many challenges that impact our food systems.
 Most of our efforts in response to COVID-19 fall under that initiative, including Emergency Meals-to-You, which is a USDA demonstration project led by the Baylor Collaborative on Hunger and Poverty; it mails weekday meals to kids in rural communities.”

 The Carolina Hunger Initiative partnered with Baylor to recruit and enroll North Carolina school districts and families in the program. eMTY ships 10 breakfasts and 10 lunches every two weeks directly to students’ homes while schools are closed due to the pandemic.
 More than 12,000 children from 20 school districts across North Carolina are receiving the meals, which will be delivered until Aug.
 15.